 The first two (x_response_code and x_response_reason_code) affects the order status.

-Of course, you may need to include some other fields except the listed above, depending on how your custom gateway processes payments and what data it returns.
+You may need to include some other fields except the listed above, depending on how your custom gateway processes payments and what data it returns.
 For example, if an error occurs and a transaction fails, you will probably need to pass error descriptions to StoreFront from your scripts.
-For the details, please refer to the Authorize.Net documentation mentioned above.
+For more details, please refer to the Authorize.Net documentation mentioned above.

-By the way, regardless of the fact that custom information isn't included in the six listed fields, it is successfully saved by StoreFront before sending a customer to the payment gateway.
-Thus even if you don't include customer info in payment responses, it will be saved among the other order information in StoreFront.
+Although custom information isn't included in the six listed fields, it is successfully saved by StoreFront before sending a customer to the payment gateway.
+Thus, even if you don't include customer information in payment responses, it will be saved among the other order information in StoreFront.